kenyaredcross/onerc_vmms/README.md

-# Volunteer & Member Management (VMMS) for ERPNext
+# Volunteer & Member Management (VMMS)

-The **Volunteer and Member Management System (VMMS)** is a comprehensive extension for [ERPNext](https://erpnext.com), designed to streamline the management of **volunteers, memberships, deployments, and events** — all within one cohesive platform.
+The **Volunteer and Member Management System (VMMS)** is a comprehensive extension for [Frappe](https://frappe.io/), designed to streamline the management of **volunteers, memberships, deployments, and events** — all within one cohesive platform.

 Perfect for organizations managing humanitarian, community, or professional networks.